Crockpot Boneless Turkey Breast

-If you’ve ever hosted Thanksgiving, you know the struggle to use every single inch of your oven with your side dishes and the turkey.
+If you’ve ever hosted Thanksgiving, you know the struggle to use every single inch of your oven with your healthy side dishes and the turkey.

-Only 10 minutes of prep, 5 ingredients + some spices for the easiest turkey breast you’ve ever had!
+You only need 10 minutes of prep, 5 ingredients + some spices for the easiest turkey breast you’ve ever had!

-If you’re planning your Thanksgiving menu – check out these Healthy Thanksgiving Recipes!
+If you’re planning your Thanksgiving menu, check out these Healthy Thanksgiving Recipes!

-Why we love this Slow Cooker Turkey Breast
+Why we love Slow Cooker Turkey Breast

 There are so many reasons to cook your turkey in your crock pot.
 Here are a few of them:

-- Easy Prep – Cooking a turkey breast in the slow cooker is so easy because it only takes about 10 minutes of prep and then you just set it and go.
+• Easy Prep – Cooking a turkey breast in the slow cooker is so easy because it only takes about 10 minutes of prep and then you just set it and go.

-- Very Tender Turkey Meat – Cooking low and slow always makes the most tender meat and this recipe is no different!
+• Very Tender Turkey Meat – Cooking low and slow always makes the most tender meat and this recipe is no different!

-- Opens Up Your Oven For Thanksgiving – If you are planning your Thanksgiving and worried about having enough space in your open for the turkey beside your roasted potatoes and roasted brussels sprouts, you won’t have to worry when cooking your turkey in the crock pot!
+• Opens Up Your Oven For Thanksgiving – If you are planning your Thanksgiving and worried about having enough space in your open for the turkey beside your roasted potatoes and roasted brussels sprouts, you won’t have to worry when cooking your turkey in the crock pot!

 To make this slow cooker turkey breast you will need:

-- salt and pepper
+• salt and black pepper

 Here is what you need for the optional gravy:

-- all purpose flour
+• all purpose flour

-- onion powder
+• onion powder

 Turkey Breast: You can follow this recipe with a split breast or breast on the bone.
 It will work just the same.
+If you’re looking to cook a turkey tenderloin, we love this Turkey Tenderloin recipe!

 Celery & Carrots: The celery and carrots are fine to skip in this recipe.